CarlosJesusGH/URV_VIS_DataVisualization/README.md

 Indeed, this first session is just an introduction, in order to take a first look of foundations that we will need in the first part of this course.

+    NOTES:
+        To run the project from terminal just do: gradle compileGroovy
+        gradle run

 SESSION/LAB 2
 =============